Vyral/base-template/_posts/2020-03-16-enter-for-a-chance-to-win-5000-and-more.md

 {% include pullquote.html %}

-Maxwell is also holding smaller weekly and monthly drawings for both prizes and cash, and I’ll be holding additional monthly draws for just my clients as well.
+I’ll be holding weekly draws for just my clients and MaxWell is also holding smaller monthly drawings so enter today to increase your odds of winning.

 If you have any questions about real estate in the meantime, don’t hesitate to reach out to me.
 I look forward to hearing from you soon.